It Can Wait Editorial Contest

-The PNA Foundation and Pennsylvania’s newspapers, together with AT&T are joining again to host an “It Can Wait” editorial contest to raise awareness about the dangers of distracted driving.
-The 2019 contest, which begins October 1, 2018, is open to all Pennsylvania high school students and offers a $500 prize for the column or editorial that best answers the question, “Why is it important to take the It Can Wait pledge to drive distraction free?”
-At the judges’ discretion, additional second and third place awards of $200 and $100, respectively, may be presented.
+The PNA Foundation and Pennsylvania’s newspapers, together with AT&T, are joining again to host an “It Can Wait” editorial contest to raise awareness about the dangers of distracted driving.
+The 2021 contest, beginning Dec.
+1, is open to all Pennsylvania high school students and offers a $500 prize for the column or editorial – written or via video – that best answers the question, “Why is it important to take the It Can Wait pledge to drive distraction free?”
+At the judges’ discretion, additional second and third place awards of $250 and $150, respectively, may be presented.

-While 95 percent of drivers disapprove of distracted driving hundreds of thousands of vehicle crashes a year are caused by it, often involving injuries and death.
-Despite knowing the risks, nearly nine in ten people admit to using their smartphone while driving and four in ten drivers call distracted driving a habit.
-However, 57 percent of people are more likely to stop driving distracted if someone pressures them.
+Hundreds of thousands of vehicle crashes a year are caused by distracted driving, often involving injuries and death.
+While 95 percent of people know that distracted driving is dangerous, a majority still admit to using their smartphones while driving.
+However, more than 50 percent of people are more likely to stop driving distracted if someone pressures them.

 Since 2015, the PNA Foundation has joined with AT&T to host statewide “It Can Wait” editorial contests.
-PNA member newspapers are invited to host local contests to encourage high school students in their communities to help make our roadways safer.
+PNA member newspapers are invited to host local contests to encourage high school students in their communities to help make roadways safer.
 A winner is recognized in each participating community and entered into the statewide contest.
-Since 2015, nearly 600 students have participated in the contest across Pennsylvania.
+Since 2015, more than 840 students have participated in the contest across Pennsylvania.

 Treston Johnson, a senior at Carlisle High School, received second place honors, while Julie Bauer, a Bellwood-Antis High School senior, placed third (view Bauer’s entry).

 Additional awards were added in 2017.
 Abby Riggio, Blackhawk High School, Beaver Falls, received second place honors (view Riggio’s entry), while Leah Jameson, West York Area High School, placed third (view Jameson’s entry).